Agnostic Product Mixed State Tomography via Robust Statistics: Non-Adaptive Lower bound for Single-Qubit Two-Outcome Projective Measurements

 \section{Non-Adaptive Lower bound for Single-Qubit Two-Outcome Projective Measurements}

-Notice that two-step adaptivity is crucial to Theorem~\ref{thm:reduction}.
+Notice that two-step adaptivity is crucial to the reduction in Theorem~\ref{thm:reduction}.
 Naturally, we ask if we can show that this adaptivity is inherent to the task at hand.
 We specifically do so for a restricted class of algorithms that are only permitted to perform non-adaptive \emph{single-qubit two-outcome projective measurements}, that is POVMs of the form:

 This corresponds to separately measuring each qubit of each copy in some basis.
-Specifically, we show: \begin{theorem} Any algorithm for Problem~\ref{prob:agnostic-pmix} that achieves $f(\epsilon)=o(1)$ error with probability at least $0.1$ that uses measurements of the form $\mathcal{M}_1, \ldots, \mathcal{M}_N$, where the $\mathcal{M}_i$ are a set of non-adaptively chosen single-qubit two-outcome projective measurements, requires $N = n^{\omega(1)}$ copies. \end{theorem} We prove this lower bound by constructing two families of mixed states with constant trace distance that are nevertheless hard to distinguish from each other using non-adaptively product basis measurements.
-Specifically, we will show that for these two families of mixed states, the total variation distance between the measurement outcomes under any single-qubit two-outcome projective measurement is $n^{-\omega (1)}$ (see Lemma~\ref{lemma:lb-tvd-close}).
-Since the measurements are chosen non-adaptively, this immediately implies the theorem.
+Specifically, we show the following lower bound. \begin{theorem} For some constant $c>0$, any algorithm for Problem~\ref{prob:agnostic-pmix} with $\epsilon = n^{-c}$ that achieves $1-\exp(-n^{c})$ error with probability at least ${\exp(-n^{c})}$ that uses measurements of the form $\mathcal{M}_1, \ldots, \mathcal{M}_N$, where the $\mathcal{M}_i$ are a set of non-adaptively chosen single-qubit two-outcome projective measurements, requires $N = {\exp(n^c)}$ copies. \end{theorem} To prove this, we begin with a warmup that proves a lower bound for constant error by constructing a family of pairs of mixed states so that any given measurement has exponentially small probability of providing more than an exponentially small amount of information about which one it is observing. \begin{proposition} For some constant $c>0$, and $\epsilon=n^{-c}$, there exists an ensemble of pairs of $n$-qubit mixed states $\rho_1,\rho_2$ that are each $\epsilon$-close in trace distance to product mixed states and $\Omega(1)$-far from each other in trace distance so that for any $\mathcal{M}=\otimes_{i=1}^n \mathcal{M}_i$ where $\mathcal{M}_i$ is a two-outcome projective measurement on the $i$-th qubit, with probability at least $1-\exp(-n^{c})$ over the choice of $\rho_1,\rho_2$, the distributions of measurement outcomes for $\mathcal{M}$ applied to $\rho_1$ and $\mathcal{M}$ applied to $\rho_2$ differ in trace distance by at most $\exp(-n^c)$. \end{proposition}